STIXProject/stixproject.github.io/about/index.md

 #### How do I use STIX?
 What tools/utilities are available for this effort?

-The primary way to use STIX is of course via commercial products. <!--The STIX in Use page has a list of the products that we know about.--> The [blog](http://stixproject.tumblr.com) is a good place to find announcements about new products that support STIX.
+The primary way to use STIX is of course via commercial products.
+The [blog](http://stixproject.tumblr.com) is a good place to find announcements about new products that support STIX.

 If you're developing a product or tool, STIX is simply a set of XML schemas so any XML libraries are suitable for producing and consuming STIX.
 The project also maintains open-source [Python bindings](https://github.com/STIXProject/python-stix) and other [utilities](https://gibhub.com/STIXProject) to make working with STIX at the code level easier.